Table of Contents

 One of the first vegetables I was able to grow successfully was eggplant.
 It's simple to grow in a garden or a large container.
 It also enjoys warmth and sunlight.

-If your plant produces an abundance of eggplants, like mine, and you're not sure what to do with them, check out this collection of over 85 eggplant recipes.
+If your plant produces an abundance of eggplants, like mine, and you're unsure what to do with them, check out this collection of over 85 eggplant recipes.
 You'll have no trouble finding something to eat with so many delicious options!

 Would you like to get more information?
 You can find it in our guide: 9 Creative Ways To Grow Eggplants In Containers.